on7dq/OST-Morse-Box/README.md

 Versatility: not all options are mandatory, those who wish to do so, can partially fill the PCB to obtain only the desired functions.
 This is clearly indicated in the construction manual.

-This is waht the full option PCB looks like.
+This is what the full option PCB looks like.
 External components are an OLED display, speaker, touch paddle contacts, LED's and some buttons and switches.
+And your own straight key or paddle of course!

 ![PCB Assembled](https://github.com/on7dq/OST-Morse-Box/blob/master/PCB%20Assembled.jpg)